-Depending on the operating conditions, wear parts such as O-rings, float and sight glass may have to be replaced.
-Steps required to replace these parts correspond to those used when assembling the device \$\times\$ Chapter 8.5.3 "Assembly" on page 57.
+Depending on the operating conditions, wear parts such as O-rings or float may have to be replaced.
+Steps required to replace these parts correspond to those used when assembling the device \$\times\$ Chapter 8.5.3 "Assembly" on page 62.